Backend — Environment & Configuration

 Step 3 — Database Initialization

-Run these four commands in order in your backend terminal.
+Run these commands in order in your backend terminal.
 Do not skip any.

 CommandWhat It Does